 “Almost all soy foods are from non-GMO soy, and they come from a different type of soy plant than the huge crops of GMO soy cultivated in the U.S. (primarily for animal feed).
 In fact, soy is a legume, so it has the ability to fix nitrogen in the soil, meaning that fewer fertilizers must be used during its cultivation.

-Many organic farmers use sustainable methods for growing organic edamame and organic soy foods, such as soy milk and tofu.
-And on top of that, a plant-based diet is far more sustainable than a meat-based diet, so if you replace meat with soy foods, you can make a serious dent on your carbon footprint.” – Sharon Palmer, RDN
+For more vegan health and wellness wisdom, check out Taylor’s other World of Vegan articles.
 Want to learn about ditching dieting for good, honoring your body’s hunger and making peace with food?
 Check Taylor’s website!

 Disclaimer: The information presented here is not to be construed as medical advice or used to diagnose, treat, cure or prevent any condition or disease.
 Photo and videos by Michelle Cehn.